-Of 640 incoming college freshman approached, 338 (52.8% response rate) consented to be in the study, and 315 participants (93.2% retention rate) completed the follow-up interview at the end of their first year.
+Of 640 incoming college freshman approached, 338 (52.8% response rate) consented to be in the study, and 315 participants (93.2% retention rate) completed the follow up interview at the end of their first year.
 All participants were between the ages of 18 and 20 years.
-The sample was 56.2% female and 75.6% white (Table 1); 59.4% of the participants were from the University of Wisconsin-Madison.
-Differences between the study population and those who refused were not significant for sex (P = .32) or university (P = .16), the 2 items we could assess among refusers.
-There were more participants from minority groups in the Washington sample (44.5%) than in the Wisconsin sample (10.9%) (P < .001) but no differences in sex (P = .63).
-The past-28day prevalence of alcohol use was higher for Wisconsin (79.0%) than for Washington (65.4%) participants (P = .01), but there was no significant difference in the prevalence of marijuana use or use of both substances.
+The sample was 56.2% female and 75.6% White (Table 1).
+Approximately 60% of the sample was from the University of Wisconsin-Madison.
+Differences between the study population and those who refused were not significant for gender (p=0.32) or university (p=0.16), the 2 items we could assess among refusers.
+There were more participants from minority groups among the Washington sample (44.5%) compared to Wisconsin (10.9%) (p<0.001), but no differences in sex (p=0.63).
+Past 28-day prevalence of alcohol use was higher for Wisconsin (79.0%) compared to Washington (65.4%) (p=0.01), but there was no significant difference in prevalence of marijuana use or use of both substances.
 There were no significant differences in driving or riding after substance use by university.

-A larger proportion of male than female students engaged in substance use (Table 1).
-The past-28-day prevalence of marijuana use was 29.7% for male and 13.0% for female students, and the past-28-day prevalence of alcohol use was 66.7% for male and 63.8% for female students.
-The prevalence of having used both marijuana and alcohol on the same day was 23.2% for male and 8.5% for female students.
+A greater proportion of male than female students engaged in substance use and risky driving behavior (Table 1).
+Past 28-day prevalence of marijuana use was 29.7% for male and 13.0% for female students, and the past 28-day prevalence of alcohol use was 66.7% for male and 63.8% for female students.
+Prevalence of having used both marijuana and alcohol on the same day was 23.2% for male and 8.5% for female students.

-Marijuana-Related Behavior
+Marijuana-related behavior